ATLauncher/ATLauncher/SUPPORT.md

 Each modpack is developed by a person (or team) and they're responsible for providing support.
 Your first step should be to reach out to the person (or team) who created the modpack.

 You can generally find contact information on the launcher or website information pages for the pack.
+Use the `Get Help` button on the instance within ATLauncher to find places to get help.

-If you fail to find support then you can visit our [Discord server](https://atl.pw/discord) and post in the `#support` channel.
+If you fail to find support then you can visit our [Discord server](https://atl.pw/discord) and post in one of the support channels.